Docker

 Run a container¶

 It is used to create and start a container.
-It is like docker create {imageId}
+It is like docker create {imageId} + docker start -a {containerId}.

-is used to attach the standard input, output, and error streams to the terminal.
+-ais used to attach the standard input, output, and error streams to the terminal.

 Executing commands in a running container¶